samiamjidkhan/LittleLemon/README.md

-If you have any questions or would like to provide feedback, please contact me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or would like to provide feedback, please contact me at [samiamjidkhan@gmail.com](samiamjidkhan@gmail.com).

----

-Feel free to modify any sections as needed!